 It does attract tour buses but you only need to venture one or two streets away from Rua Direita to escape other visitors.

 Many of the day trips from Lisbon into central Portugal include a stop in Óbidos as well as some of the other places mentioned in this article.
-Click on a tour for more details.

 2. Beautiful Berlenga Island